pyeventsourcing/eventsourcing-sqlalchemy/README.md

 # Event Sourcing in Python with SQLAlchemy

-This package supports using the Python [eventsourcing](https://github.com/johnbywater/eventsourcing) library with [SQLAlchemy](https://www.sqlalchemy.org/).
+This package supports using the Python [eventsourcing](https://github.com/pyeventsourcing/eventsourcing) library with [SQLAlchemy](https://www.sqlalchemy.org/).

+To use SQLAlchemy with your Python eventsourcing applications, install `eventsourcing_sqlalchemy` and use `eventsourcing_sqlalchemy` as the value of the `PERSISTENCE_MODULE` environment variable, and set an SQLAlchemy database URL as the value of the environment variable `SQLALCHEMY_URL`.

 ## Installation